 - Sum up your points that you made that support this thesis

 - What does your argument imply, or involve, or suggest?
 Be sure that your conclusion answers the question of the prompt in one or two sentences.
 How does your argument relate to the answer that you were looking for?

 From this general outline, you can build the meat of your paper rather easily.
 By the time you’re done the outline, your quotes will have been highlighted and documented, so finding the facts will be easy.
 Spreading the work of an essay out over a few easy steps is a great way to conquer expos, as well as any future writing assignment.

 Rutgers GPA Booster Classes 2015

-Boost your GPA and balance your course load with easy classes and great professors.
-Check out our list of GPA Booster Classes!
+Boost your GPA at Rutgers and balance your course load with easy classes and great professors.
+Check out our list of GPA Booster Classes at Rutgers University!